UCBoulder/tardigrade_cmml/README.rst

 .. code-block:: bash

-   $ conda create --name tardigrade-balance-equations-env --file environment.txt --channel file:///projects/aea_compute/aea-conda
+   $ conda create --name tardigrade-cmml-env --file environment.txt --channel file:///projects/aea_compute/aea-conda

 If there is difficulty with installing some of the dependencies, a reduced environment is provided that will attempt to build some of the repositories from source.
 This can be invoked using

 .. code-block:: bash

-   $ conda create --name tardigrade-balance-equations-env --file reduced_environment.txt --channel conda-forge
+   $ conda create --name tardigrade-cmml-env --file reduced_environment.txt --channel conda-forge

 You can learn more about Anaconda Python environment creation and management in the `Anaconda Documentation`_.